 See Dr. Haverhals's Dimensions profile that includes: publications, grants, datasets, patents and clinical trials

-I am a social and behavioral scientist, implementation scientist, and health services researcher.
+I am a social and behavioral scientist, implementation scientist, and health systems researcher.
 I work primarily as a principal investigator and qualitative methodologist at the Denver-Seattle Center of Innovation for Veteran-Centered and Value Driven Care at the Department of Veterans Affairs (VA) Eastern Colorado Health Care System in Denver, Colorado.
 In the past 20 years as a researcher I have designed and managed large national research, evaluation, and quality improvement projects in areas of aging, geriatrics and extended care, telehealth, access to care, health technology, disaster preparedness and recovery, using photography to manage Veterans’ health issues, and applying implementation science frameworks to national evaluations to improve Veterans’ quality of care and to assess implementation of nationwide VA initiatives.

 I choose to do this work because I value improving quality of life for older Veterans and their caregivers particularly in times of crises and during major life transitions.
 I believe this work is best done in collaboration and working with wonderful colleagues at the VA allows for connections to be made to conduct the research needed to better both health services and Veterans’ and caregivers’ lives.